MicrosoftDocs/SupportArticles-docs/support/windows-server/printing/find-compatible-printer-driver-64-bit.md

     \\\ **print server name**\\**printer name**
 10. Select **Next**.
 11. In the **Install Printer Software** page, select the correct manufacturer under the **Manufacturer** column.
 Then select the name of a printer that supports the same printer emulation as your printer.
 Select **Next** > **Finish**.
-For example, you have an HP LaserJet printer that supports Post Script (PS) emulation.
-Try to locate another HP LaserJet printer model that has a similar model number and supports Post Script emulation.
+For example, you have an HP LaserJet printer that supports PostScript emulation.
+Try to locate another HP LaserJet printer model that has a similar model number and supports PostScript emulation.
 12. In Printers and Faxes, right-click the printer that you added, and then select **Properties**.
 13. Select the **General** tab, and then select **Print Test Page**.
 14. If the test page prints correctly, you have found a matching printer driver.
 If the test page is unreadable, find another printer driver, or try another emulation type.